 When I worked for Google as a Site Reliability Engineer, I was lucky enough to travel around the world with a group called “Team Development”.
 Our mission was to design and deliver team-building courses to teams who wanted to work better together.

 Our findings were later published as Project Aristotle.
-The biggest finding was that the number-one indicator of a successful team wasn’t tenure, seniority or salary levels, but psychological safety.
+The biggest finding was that the number-one indicator of a successful team wasn’t tenure, team leaders, seniority or salary levels, but team psychological safety.